pydevtop/interexchange-arbitrage-bot/README.md

 ### 20/09/2024 - Update: version 1.0.1

 Added: Events that inform about the bot's actions on the exchanges, that is, on which of the exchanges a purchase or sale is being prepared when an arbitrage situation occurs

+### 19/07/2025 - Update version 1.0.2 - Added:

+✔ Implemented real-time spot screener to track hundreds of pairs
+✔ Multi-token arbitrage support — trade more than one pair simultaneously
+✔ Fully redesigned UI — faster, cleaner, and more intuitive
+✔ Added filters by ROI, volume, and volatility
+✔ Telegram integration — get instant alerts in your chat
+✔ Improved performance and bot stability
+✔ All trading data is dynamically loaded from Binance and ByBit at bot startup — including up-to-date fees, token lists, limits, and market parameters

+###  23/07/2025 – Version 1.0.3

+Update – Introduced Can Buy Amount functionality: the bot now evaluates the actual amount available for purchase at current price levels.
+This avoids low-liquidity trades.

 ********************************************************************************************************************************************************************************

 ####  Similar developments: